addiscent/vagrant-ruby-rails/README.md

 #### Do _The Build_

 The "vagrant up" command executed below will provision and start a _vagrant-ruby-rails_ _Vagrant Box_.
-Depending on the speed of your computer and the speed of your Internet connection, the build done by this "vagrant up" will take approximately ten minutes or more.

-The work done by the provisioning scripts during this "vagrant up" provisioning build will not be invoked the next time "vagrant up" is executed, because provisioning is a one-time process.
+The work done by Vagrant and the provisioning scripts during this initial "vagrant up" operation will _not_ be performed the next time "vagrant up" is executed, because downloading the image and provisioning it is a one-time process.
 Therefore, subsequent "vagrant up" operations will result in a running _guest-vbox_ within approximately one minute.

+However, downloading and provisioning the _Ubuntu Server 14.04_ image the first time consumes a rather substantial amount of time.
+The total time is mostly determined by the speed of the Internet connection to Atlas/Hashicorp.
+Typically, the _Ubuntu Server 14.04_ image requires 18 minutes to download.
+This happens only once, the first time _vagrant up_ is executed.
+In the future, whenever an _Ubuntu Server 14.04_ image is needed, it is fetched from the local host's cache of Vagrant Boxes.

 There is a large amount of terminal message output during provisioning.
-The vast majority of messages log the construction of software which is being placed _into the_  _vagrant-ruby-rails_ _Vagrant Box_.  _Ruby, Gems, Rails, Git, and Node.js_ are _not_ being placed directly onto your _host_, they are being placed into the _guest-vbox_.
+The vast majority of messages log the construction of software which is being placed _into the_  _vagrant-ruby-rails_ _Vagrant Box_.  _Ruby, Gems, Rails, Git, and Node.js_ are _not_ placed directly onto your _host_, they are placed into the _guest-vbox_.
 When provisioning of the _guest-vbox_ finishes,  the _guest-vbox_ is then stored onto the _host_.

 Enter the following command :

-> $ vagrant up; vagrant ssh
+> $ vagrant up && vagrant ssh

   Windows users note : Same "Command Prompt Window" caveat as above.